 - 1499 international units (IU) of vitamin A

 Tomatoes contain a wide array of beneficial nutrients and antioxidants, including:

 - alpha-lipoic acid

 - folic acid

 Health benefits of Tomatoes

 - Tomato benefits for skin– Slightly acidic in nature, tomatoes contain high contents of potassium and vitamin C; this transforms the dullest of skins and restores glow to the skin.
-Tomatoes also have lycopene, which is an antioxidant that helps fight free radicals in the body

 - Some research has found that tomatoes may help protect men from prostate cancer.
 The juicy red fruit can help guard the DNA in your cells from damage that can lead to cancer.
-Tomatoes contain a particularly high concentration of an effective antioxidant called lycopene
+Tomatoes contain high concentration of an effective antioxidant called lycopene

 Health benefits of Tomatoes –

 Tomatoes are definitely among our favourite fat-fighting foods.
 Tomatoes have been found to reduce inflammation and water retention in the body, as well as reversing leptin resistance.
 Leptin is a type of protein which helps to regulate metabolic rate and appetite, so our bodies rely on it to shed those extra pounds.